robertocarroll/bbc-news-labs-test/README.md

 # BBC News Labs Test

-My solution to a requested task to read in CSV data and generate outputs for the questions below.
+My solution to a requested task to read CSV data and generate outputs for the questions below.

 ## Setup

 - Install node and npm
-- ’npm install’ to install dependencies
+- `npm install` to install dependencies

 ## Usage: command line